Track Coalescence and Repulsion in Multitarget Tracking: An Analysis of MHT, JPDA, and Belief Propagation Methods: MHT Methods and Track Repulsion Effect

 A limitation of MHT methods known as track repulsion can arise when targets come in close proximity.
 The estimated tracks then tend to have a larger distance than the true tracks.
 This effect is a consequence of performing hard \ac{da} by considering for PT state estimation (see \eqref{eq:MHT1}) only the single PT-measurement association $\big(\hat{\V{r}}^{\text{MAP}}_{0:k}\!,\hat{\V{a}}^{\text{MAP}}_{1:k} \big)$ in \eqref{eq:MHT0}.
 For an illustration, consider two targets that move on parallel tracks.
-We assume that the states of the targets consist of their positions and velocities; furthermore, each target generates one measurement, which is the target's position plus Gaussian measurement noise.
+We assume that the states of the targets include the targets' positions; furthermore, each target generates one measurement, which is the target's position plus Gaussian measurement noise.
 The detection probability is assumed to be one and there are no clutter measurements.
-The target tracks are supposed to be in close proximity, in the sense that their distance is significantly smaller than the standard deviation of the measurement noise.
+The target tracks are supposed to be in close proximity in the sense that their distance is significantly smaller than the standard deviation of the measurement noise.
 The MAP decision rule \eqref{eq:MHT0} now always assigns to each measurement the nearest target.
-However, due to the small distance between the two targets, this association is often incorrect because the measurement closest to a given target originated from the respective other target.
+However, due to the small distance between the two targets, this association is incorrect if the measurement closest to a given target originated from the respective other target.
 A number of consecutive incorrect associations will then cause the position estimates in \eqref{eq:MHT1} to be more distant than the actual targets; this effect is known as track repulsion.
-The track repulsion effect gets worse as the distance between the targets decreases.
+The track repulsion effect is related to the use of MAP estimation and not to the choice of a specific optimization method or the number of hypotheses.
+It gets worse as the distance between the targets decreases.